eik00d/Reverse_DNS_Shellcode/README.md

 ### bot.vbs

- PoC of agent on VBS that could use reverse DNS channel for RCE control.
+ PoC of agent on VBS that could use reverse DNS channel for recieveing commands.
 This prototype uses nslookup for resolving ipv4 addresses.
- As first action this agent will  try to register on C&C by using AD domain name and user login, after that it will frequently requesting DNS for getting commands to execute.
+ As first action this agent will  try to register on C&C by using AD domain/workgroup name and current login, after that it will frequently requesting DNS  for getting commands to execute.
 If command will be received then result of execution will be sent back in base64 format.
- VBS agent was chosen because we could download it faster over reverse DNS shellocde.

 #### Commands
     exit                   - kill process with agent (wscript)